compulim/workflows/README.md

 - Don't overwrite release asset
    - `gh release upload --clobber` is nice for job rerun, but it will wipe out the upload time so no one know when it is being updated
 - Consider how workflow run when forked, they will run with no settings/secrets
+- Every job must have at least 1 step

 ## Snippets